The Mars Volta: Octahedron (2009–2010)

 Omar Rodríguez-López had discussed the band's next album as early as January 2008, the month that The Bedlam in Goliath was released, claiming "I consider it to be our acoustic album."
 Cedric Bixler-Zavala had expressed an urge for the album to not be released on a major label.
 In February 2009, Rodríguez-López claimed "the next two Mars Volta records are already recorded and waiting for a release date."

 On April 14, 2009, The Mars Volta announced their fifth studio album, entitled Octahedron.
 It was released June 23 in the United States and June 22 in the rest of the world.
 A vinyl version was released on July 21 in a limited edition of 500 LPs.
-In the spirit of distillation of the band's sound, Rodríguez-López asked saxophonist Adrián Terrazas-González and guitarist/sound manipulator Paul Hinojos to leave.
+In the spirit of distillation of the band's sound, Rodríguez-López asked woodwind player/percussionist Adrián Terrazas-González and live rhythm guitarist/sound manipulator Paul Hinojos to leave.
 Regarding their departure, percussionist Marcel Rodríguez-López noted that: "it's like we got a whole new band.
 It's two less members – we got to play differently."

 The first single released in North America was "Since We've Been Wrong".
 The first European single was "Cotopaxi".

 An excerpt from The Mars Volta's performance at the All Tomorrow's Parties, UK 2005 A Nightmare Before Christmas festival was featured in the All Tomorrow's Parties film, which was released in cinemas during October 2009.

 During the Octahedron tour, the show on October 23 in Raleigh, NC was unexpectedly cancelled.
 It was supposed to be the final show of the North American leg of the tour, but was cancelled due to an argument between Bixler-Zavala and Thomas Pridgen, the drummer at the time, which ended with Pridgen abruptly leaving the venue.
 A month later, Pridgen confirmed his departure from The Mars Volta via Facebook stating he was "not in TMV anymore".
 In a February 2011 interview, Pridgen said he left the group "because the singer had a jealous ego trip.
 There's nothing more to elaborate on"; however, Juan Alderete stated in 2013 that "Thomas got really drunk, did some bad things and did some real damage to the trust we all had with him."
 The band later completed the tour with drummer Dave Elitch.
 They played throughout Europe and Australia until the end of January 2010.

 In October 2010, The Mars Volta played two shows in Brazil and Chile.
 Long-time keyboardist, Ikey Owens, was absent during these dates due to touring commitments with his own project, Free Moral Agents.